 How can I check if filters are active?

 Once a filter has been set and applied, the Advanced Filters button in the filters section of your page will display in red, and the Apply button will be disabled.
 An orange Reset button will appear, allowing you to easily clear all set filters.

 What filters can I apply to my data?

 Under the Advanced Filters pane, you’ll find tabs to apply Guest Filters, Review Filters and Question Filters to your data.
-You can apply filters from each of the tabs simultaneously (bearing in mind that if there is no data for one of your selections, an error message will prevent the filter from being applied.)
+You can apply filters from each of the tabs simultaneously (if there is no data for one of your selections, an error message will prevent the filter from being applied).

 Selecting a filter will give you a quick indication of the number of guests the filter may apply to based on the pre-selected date range.

 If no data is available for the selected filter, it will indicate this in line with the filter name.